background image

 In other words, they are non-existent Artificial Intelligence generated people made to look like real human people.

-At present, these fake people still look a little strange.
+In 2019 when this was first created, these fake people still looked a little strange.
 Their eyes are sometimes wonky, and the hair shape is not always natural.

-In time, the lines will further be blurred between real and fake people in photographs, audio recordings, and even video.
+At present, despite the occasional extra fingers or pixel glitches, the lines are further blurred between real and fake people in photographs, audio recordings, and even video.

 Much like how "Phishing" emails trick people by making them think an email is from someone they trust, in the future, we will all need to become more discerning about what we see and hear -- and more importantly what they are asking from us.